sign-ai/drifting/docs/server_architecture.md

 ## Server

-Server is a Python FastAPI server.
+Server is a Python server built on the top of [mlserver](https://mlserver.readthedocs.io/).

 ## Artifacts Storage